 8. Consult a mental health professional

-Consulting with your child’s guidance counselor or a behavior or addiction therapist can help you determine the best options for your child.
-In some cases, parents may consider a residential treatment center or therapeutic boarding school specializing in helping students overcome addiction, including issues with video gaming.
-These programs provide nurturing support and help students make positive changes in their lives.
+Consulting with your child's guidance counselor or a behavior or addiction therapist can help you determine the best options for your child.
+In some cases, parents may consider a residential treatment center or therapeutic boarding school specializing in helping gaming addiction teens.
+These programs know how to break video game addictions, provide nurturing support, and help students make positive changes in their lives.

 Staying Ahead of The Game